gabof92/movie-list-solid-clean-di/README.md

 # Popular Movies App 🎬

 A robust Android app designed to showcase knowledge of **SOLID principles**, **Clean Architecture**, and **Dependency Injection**.
-This app leverages TheMovieDatabase (TMDb) API to display a list of popular movies in your region, view movie details, and manage a list of favorites.
+This app leverages TheMovieDatabase (TMDb) API to display a list of popular movies in your region, view movie details, and mark movies as watched.

 ## Key Architecture and Design Principles
 - **SOLID Principles**: Follows best practices in software design to ensure a modular, flexible, and maintainable codebase.